-The survey was also targeted at understanding the current telephone service demographics in the Town.
+The survey was also targeted at understanding the current telephone service demographics in the City.
 More importantly, the segment of the population, which uses more than one telephone line, represents the initial target market for conversion to the MBN.
 This is because a household is probably paying about \$25 to their ISP and another \$25 for the second telephone line dedicated to data/fax.
 With the MBN, the second telephone line could be eliminated, and the end-user could be paying the same total of \$50 to an ISP for 10+ Mbps Internet access service.
 This segment of the population therefore represents the "low hanging fruit" for transfer to the MBN.
-The results are shown below; only about 10% have more than one line.
+The results are shown below; about 23% have more than one line.
+About 14% have no land lines at all.